 - Fee Transactions per day are listed in one row, labeled Fee Transactions, with the number of transactions listed in parenthesis.

 - E-Bill can be accessed via Firm Gateway at: https://firms.finra.org/ebill/

 - 6. How do I get started using E-Bill?

 - Your firm's Super Account Administrator (SAA) must grant you appropriate entitlements in the User Administration section of Firm Gateway.
-If you do not know who is your firm's SAA, please contact the FINRA Call Center at (301) 590-6500.
+If you do not know who is your firm's SAA, please contact the FINRA Support Center at (301) 590-6500.

 - 7. What entitlements are needed for E-Bill tasks?

 - E-Bill entitlements are required to access E-Bill.

 - Read-Only FINRA Flex-Funding Account entitlement allows users to view transaction details of the firm's Flex-Funding Account and associated Flex-Funding Alerts.

 - FINRA Flex-Funding Account entitlement allows users to add funds to the firm's Flex-Funding Account, pay registration-related fees, request refund checks from a Flex-funding account, view transaction details of a Flex-Funding Account and associated Flex-Funding Alerts.